Our Board of Trustees:

 Dr Anthea Hockly

-Vice-Chair of the Governance Committee
+Vice-Chair of the Board of Trustee, Chair of the Governance Committee

 Anthea worked in education and workforce development within the NHS for over 20 years retiring as Associate Director for Workforce Development and Learning at Essex Partnership University NHS Foundation Trust (EPUT), in 2022.
 She had a varied career background in science, IT, and secondary education prior to this.